ozovalihasan/ead/documents/how-to-use.md

 ## How to change the related table of an entity?

-When the table name of an entity is clicked by the middle mouse button, a dropdown list will be opened.
+When the table name of an entity is clicked by the right mouse button, a dropdown list will be opened.
 The related table can be changed by selecting any of the table names.

 ![change table name of entity EAD](./images/change-table-name-of-entity-ead.gif)